Site Overlay

 These examinations also include procedures to determine, measure, or otherwise describe the presence or absence of various substances or organisms in the body.

-Facilities that are only collecting or preparing specimens (or both), or are only serving as a mailing service and not performing testing, are not considered clinical laboratories.
+Facilities that collect or prepare specimens (or both) or serve only as a mailing service and do not perform testing are not considered clinical laboratories.

 Any facility that examines materials from the human body for purposes of providing information for the diagnosis, prevention, or treatment of any disease or impairment of, or the assessment of, the health of human beings.